ChellappanRajan/ts-rust-algo/LinkedList.md

+# Linked List
+  Linked list is a data structure that stores data in a linear squence.
+  - The data in Linked list stored in nodes.
+  - A data structure that contain `head` `tail` and length property.
+Head will points to first node whereas tail will point to last.
+  - Linked list consits of nodes, each node have value and pointer to next node.

 ## JavaScript

 Node is simple it stores piece of data we call it value and it stores reference to next node.